bingli8899/BEM780_NGS_tutorials/README.md

 ```
 PS: 1.
 You might need to type in "Y" to proceed with running the above code.
 2. Make sure to deactivate the conda environment after you are done with this tutorial.
 3. Makre sure you re-active the environment if you want to resume back to your previous work.

 Then, run the following codes to install necessary softwares.
 In real reseach, it would be better to keep a good record of how you downloaded the softwares and the software versions.
+Most of the conda-installed softwares are NOT the most recent version.
 ```
 conda install bioconda::samtools
 conda install bowtie2